vendasta/api-gateway-docs/docs/SSO/IDP-User-Sync.md

 title: Sales Manager
 -->

-To turn a salesperson into a manager simply add `ssc:manager` to the list of platform access.
+To turn a salesperson into a manager simply add `ssc:manage` to the list of platform access.

 ``` json http
 {